googlemaps/flutter-navigation-sdk/example/README.md

 This key will be specifically used for the Android build, overriding the Dart define value.

+> [!NOTE]
-NOTE: `local.properties` file should always be listed in your .gitignore file to ensure it is not committed to your repository.
+> `local.properties` file should always be listed in your .gitignore file to ensure it is not committed to your repository.

 ### iOS specific API key